foxontheerun/realtime-board/README.md

 # Realtime Board

-A small online board for real-time collaboration.
+An online board for real-time collaboration.
 Frontend on React + Vite, backend on Go + GraphQL (gqlgen) with subscriptions.

 > ⚠️ Project under active development.
 API and structure may change.